-Individuals commonly wonder “at what point should I be seeking help for this?”.
-The short answer is if it is causing you (or sometimes the people around you) distress, or it is impacting upon your ability to undertake your usual activities, it is likely that professional input can help.
+Families commonly wonder “at what point should we seek help for this?”.
+The short answer is if an issue is causing you (or the people around you) distress, or it is impacting upon your ability to undertake your usual activities, it is likely that professional input can help.
+Please note that early intervention is extremely important for young children.
+If you are unsure as to whether a concern you have for your child may benefit from professional input, consider coming along for one consultation to see what the clinician thinks.
+They do this every day and can give you peace of mind with their assessment.

 Parents commonly seek help for their children when they see something that isn’t working as they feel it should.
 Often parents can identify the concern, however, other times it might not be clear.
 Parents always come with the intention of doing the best for their children and helping them to develop into the best possible version of themselves.
 The following are some common concerns parents have for their children which prompt them to seek help from our service: